guaguila/CLive2022_DEVWKS-3240/README.md

 # Summary

 On this lab we explore the capabilities of Increased Observability with IOS XE gRPC Dial-Out, Telegraf, InfluxDB, and Grafana - including the tig_mdt Docker container to enhance the management alternatives via MDT capabilities securely.
+Additionally, we leverage gNOI cert.proto for certificate management.
 Cisco IOS XE is fully managed via YANG data models and the Model Driven Telemetry API's across the whole lifecycle.

 ## Follow up on MDT